Close Banner

 Disneyland Dining Reservations - Splitsville

 The Disneyland dining reservation system also includes most restaurants in Downtown Disney, which is within a hop, skip and jump of both parks.
 There are many choices!
-Our old favorite is Naples or Jazz Kitchen Coastal Grill & Patio, but Splitsville Luxury Lanes offers mouthwatering spins on classics such as ahi tuna, filet sliders, grilled avocado and hand-tossed pizzas.
-If you cannot get a reservation for Downtown Disney locations, they often have space for walk-ins.
-More restaurants are under construction!
+Our old favorite is Naples or Jazz Kitchen Coastal Grill & Patio, but Splitsville Luxury Lanes offers mouthwatering spins on classics such as ahi tuna, sliders, grilled avocado and hand-tossed pizzas.
+New locations opened in 2024 and in 2025!
+Hop over to our Downtown Disney restaurants post to learn more.

 Disney Hotel Restaurants That Accept Dining Reservations